wyattbiker/wyattbiker.github.io/rsyncback/HTML import/RsyncBackplugindocumentation.md

 ![](HTML%20import/Attachments/image4.png)
 <p align="center"><b>Fig 1</b></p>
 4. If rsync is installed and in the $PATH environment (usually /usr/local/bin/ or /usr/bin/), the Rsync Cmd Path label will show the path and version.
-If not you can manually choose it by clicking on Rsync Cmd Path (see the section below [[#Finding the rsync command|Finding the rsync command,]])
+If not you can manually choose it by clicking on Rsync Cmd Path (see the section below [Finding the rsync command](#finding-the-rsync-command)
 5. Click on Backup Destination Path and pick a folder to use for backup.
 At this point you will see your screen changed similar to **Fig 2**. and the Run Rsync button enabled.

 ![](HTML%20import/Attachments/image3.png)